Tanis (musician)

 Tanis Chalopin is a French-Singaporean and Bahamian singer, songwriter, composer, and musician.

 Early life

 Tanis was born in Neuilly-sur-Seine, France, to French producer and writer Jean Chalopin and Singaporean former model Ethel Fong.
 She has one brother, Janvier.

-Tanis grew up between France and the Caribbean and spent part of her childhood in the Chateau de Farcheville.
-She began to learn the piano at the age of five and now plays four instruments: piano, cello, guitar and drums.
-She first gained recognition when, at the age of 14, she wrote the theme to the Disney Asia movie Trail of the Panda (2009).
+Tanis grew up between France and the Caribbean.
+She began to learn the piano at the age of five and also plays cello, guitar and drums.
+She first gained recognition when, at the age of 14, she wrote the theme to the Disney Asia movie Trail of the Panda.
 Tanis went on to study at the New York University Steinhardt School Department of Music and Performing Arts.

 In September 2016 Tanis gave a TED talk on visualizing music for TEDxBeaconStreet.